 Why Use Undercuts When Designing For Plastic Injection Molding?

-When designing for plastic injection molding, undercuts can be used to carry out complex forms of molding such as the overmolding process and insert molding process.
 An undercut is any indentation or protrusion that prohibits part ejection from a mold.
-It is a feature that cannot be captured with the cavity and core alone.
+It is a feature that the cavity and core cannot capture alone.
 It is die-locked which prevents the part from being ejected from the cavity.

 Purpose of Undercuts In Plastic Injection Molding

-A thorough DFM can be provided by your manufacturer to identify problematic areas within the undercut features.
+A thorough DFM will identify problematic areas within the undercut features.
 Therefore, it’s best to design it as you intend it and to keep the functionality of your design.

 Medical plastic parts

 Undercuts are commonly used in medical parts.
 At left, is a medical part with some key features.
-The internal threads on this part uses a side action to unscrew from the part after the injection process to create these threads.
-Be sure to continue threads throughout the entire interior of the part so the interior hand load will not be die-locked and can be easily removed.
-Internal threads must be captured by a hand load that is removed manually from the part after molding.
+The internal threads on this part use a side action to unscrew from the part.
+Continue threads throughout the entire interior of the part.
+This will prevent the interior hand load from being die-locked.

-Keep in mind, the space between the inlet ports also require a special undercut called a core-out.
-Core-outs are used to keep wall thickness even and are a planned aspect of the design.
-The barb features are another classic yet complex undercut feature for medical parts because they are necessary for tubing.
+The space between the inlet ports require a special undercut called a core-out.
+Core-outs keep wall thickness even and are a planned aspect of the design.
+Barbs are complex undercuts for medical parts that are necessary for tubing.
 Most manufacturers will mold this so that the barb is parallel to the parting line.
-At Xcentric, we use a rather complex undercut that includes a pin assembly to allow for venting and capture the barbs perpendicular to the parting line.
+Xcentric uses a complex undercut that includes a pin assembly.
+This is to allow for venting and capturing the barbs perpendicular to the parting line.
 The venting will prevent gas trapping and air burning which creates short shots at the tip of the barb feature.

 Below is a cell phone housing that contains many undercuts.
-All the holes located on the side of the housing are considered to be undercuts.
+All the holes located on the side of the housing, for example.
 These functional features include buttons, port holes and hinges.
 However, each undercut adds to the complexity of the mold.

-There are also some recessed areas that we call internal undercuts which are areas inside the part that cannot be captured from outside the part.
-Internal undercuts can be the most difficult type of undercut for a manufacturer to capture.
-Special considerations must be made for allowing enough space for their removal.
+There are also some recessed areas that we call internal undercuts.
+These are areas inside the part that cannot be captured from outside the part.
+Internal undercuts can be the most difficult for a manufacturer to capture.
+Considerations must be made to allow enough space for their removal.

-Part features that can only be captured by hand loads or side actions have design requirements.
+Consider the following requirements to help ensure success when designing undercuts.
+Only part features captured by hand loads or side actions have design requirements.
 The first requirement is space.
-Design your undercut feature (button, port hole, etc.) with enough space so that the hand load can be removed without obstruction.
-If there is not enough space, the hand load will be die locked and will not be able to be removed.
+Design your feature (button, port hole, etc.) with enough space to remove the hand load without obstruction.
+Otherwise, the hand load will be die-locked.
+This will make it impossible to remove.

-Secondly, design your part so that the molder is able to effectively pinch the hand load or side action with the cavity and core.
-This will result in a tight shut-off which is imperative to reducing parting line flash.
-A final requirement is to add enough draft to your undercut feature so that it can be removed from the mold easily.
+Next, design your part so the molder can pinch the hand load or action with the cavity or core.
+This will result in a tight shut-off for reducing parting line flash.
+Finally, add enough draft to your undercut to ease removal from the mold.

-Finally, cosmetic surfaces with undercuts will be hard to maintain due to increase parting line exposure from the hand load.
-When designing undercut features that lie on the cosmetic side, it’s recommended to reduce the amount of parting lines on the outside by utilizing an internal undercut.
+Finally, cosmetic surfaces with undercuts are difficult to maintain.
+This is due to increase parting line exposure from the hand load.
+One solution is to reduce the amount of parting lines on the outside.
+This is done with an internal undercut.